Written by Grace Stetson

 Some of the top items that prospective MBA students should consider are:

-If you’re interested in honing business skills that help prepare for new career opportunities, an online MBA at University of Phoenix is one path to consider.
+If you’re interested in considering how to get an MBA and honing business skills that help prepare for new career opportunities, an online MBA at University of Phoenix is one path to consider.
 Prospective students can evaluate how they would fit into the program by reviewing the UOPX Academic Annual Report, which includes statistics and facts about the student body, including the average age of new students (38) and those employed while in their program (78%).

 To best assess if the UOPX model works for you, check out the program specifics for: